mhwice/doubly-redirect-service/README.md

 Total Requests: 30,000
 Daily Rate: 86.4M requests/day

-> Completed successfull.
+> Completed successfully.
 P95 response time of 71ms.
 This is higher, but I suspect its because of my new logic and round robin queueing.
 29,996/30,001 events were inserted into the database.
-It is unclear what happened to the remaining 5 events.
+Of those 5 events, 2 redirected properly but their event data failed to enter the queue, and for the other 3 they failed both redirection and db insertion.

+##### Test #5

+Duration: 20s
+Request/s: 3000
+Total Requests: 60,000
+Daily Rate: 259.2M requests/day

+> Completed successfully.
+P95 response time of 71ms, but this was a short test and it was trending down to ~60ms at the end.
+60,002/60,002 events were inserted into the database.

 ------